$C^*$-algebraic drawings of dendroidal sets: Introduction

 \begin{Rem} A knowledgeable reader might contend that {\em spectral triples} constitute the notion of a space in noncommutative geometry {\`a} la Connes.
 Let us clarify that by a {\em space} we really mean a {\em topological space}.
 A spectral triple $(A,H,D)$ should be regarded as a noncommutative manifold, whose underlying topological space is determined by the $C^*$-algebra $A$.
-Therefore, our proposed bridge \eqref{corr} exists in the realm of noncommutative topology.
-One can find in the literature a few other interesting viewpoints on noncommutative geometry that we have left out of the discussion.
-We apologise sincerely for their omission.
-While constructing the bridge we have resorted to $\infty$-categories that we believe reflects the state of the art. \end{Rem}
+Therefore, our proposed bridge \eqref{corr} exists in the realm of noncommutative topology. \end{Rem}

 \begin{Rem} There is also a Quillen adjunction $\adj{i_!}{\sset}{\dset}{i^*}$ that connects the theory of $\infty$-categories with that of $\infty$-operads.
 It should be noted that in this case the relevant model structure on $\sset$ is the Joyal model structure, whose fibrant objects are $\infty$-categories.
 Via the Yoneda embedding $\SCu^\op\mono\P(\SCu^\op)$ the category $\SCu^\op$ acquires a new class of weak equivalences from the operadic model structure on $\P(\SCu^\op)$ as in Definition \ref{DenModel}.
 We call these weak equivalences on $\SCu^\op$ the {\em weak operadic equivalences}.
-The associated homotopy theory is different from (the opposite of) the standard homotopy theory of $C^*$-algebras. \end{Rem}
+The associated homotopy theory is different from (the opposite of) the standard homotopy theory of $C^*$-algebras endowed by the $C^*$-homotopy equivalences.
+The exact difference between the two homotopy theories is not clear to the author (see Remark \ref{NewClassification}). \end{Rem}

-\begin{Rem} The technology of $C^*$-algebraic drawings developed in this article works for all dendroidal sets.
-But from a certain perspective it is preferable to restrict one's attention to {\em open dendroidal sets}, which model $\infty$-operads without constants (see Remark \ref{opendSet}). \end{Rem}
+\begin{Rem} The technology developed in this article works for all dendroidal sets.
+But from the viewpoint of topology it is preferable to restrict one's attention to {\em open dendroidal sets}, which model $\infty$-operads without constants (see Remark \ref{opendSet}). \end{Rem}

 {\bf Notations and conventions:} Unless otherwise stated, a graph means a finite directed graph and a presheaf is considered to be $\Set$-valued.
 For the sake of definiteness we adopt the quasicategorical model for $\infty$-categories.
 An operad always means a coloured operad.
 We are mostly going to deal with the category of {\em nonzero} unital separable $C^*$-algebras $\SCu$ with unit preserving $*$-homomorphisms (except for subsection \ref{otherAdj}).
 Including the zero $C^*$-algebra from the viewpoint of trees and operads does not seem appropriate.